docker-library/docs/influxdb/content.md

 docker exec -it influxdb3-enterprise influxdb3 create token --admin
 ```

-Use the token from the output to create a database.
+Use the token from the output to create a database:

 ```bash
 docker exec -it influxdb3-enterprise influxdb3 create database enterprise_db --token ADMIN_TOKEN